Last updated on December 26, 2022

 Four-prong mountings make diamonds look larger, while six-prong settings make the stones look a bit smaller in comparison since more of the gemstone surface is covered with metal.
 For this reason, the four-prong setting is recommended when the size of your diamond is less than 1 carat not to overpower the gem with additional metal prongs.

 It is also worth mentioning that a four-prong setting makes round diamonds look a bit square due to the configuration of the prongs.
-However, this boxy-looking effect is mainly noticeable with round stones, making four-prong setting a good choice for square or rectangular shaped gems.
-In contrast, if you have a round diamond set in a six-prong ring, it won’t change the shape of the gem, since the form of the prongs is creating an illusion of a circle.
+However, this boxy-looking effect is mainly noticeable with round stones, making a four-prong setting a good choice for square or rectangular shaped gems.
+In contrast, if you have a round diamond set in a six-prong ring, it will not change the shape of the gem, since the form of the prongs is creating an illusion of a circle.

 4-Prong Rings vs 6-Prong Rings: Cleaning and Safety

 In general, the fewer prongs your ring has, the easier it is to clean.
 That is why, when it comes to maintenance, the four-prong ring setting is the winner.
 In comparison, the six-prong setting makes the cleaning of stones a bit harder, especially in the lower part where dirt tends to accumulate more.
 Although six-prong rings are harder to clean, they still have the big advantage of being more secure.